CongLeSolutionX/go_community/doc/next/3-tools.md

 ### Go command {#go-command}

+#### go version

+The go command now adds versioning to binaries.
+The runtime/debug.BuildInfo.Main.Version field will include the VCS tag if available or a pseudo-version.
+A +dirty suffix indicates uncommitted changes.
+Use -buildvcs=false to omit version control information.

 ### Cgo {#cgo}

 Cgo currently refuses to compile calls to a C function which has multiple